EvanHStanton/blog/drafts/998-brain-health-pt1.md

 small amount of alcohol (CITE)  lots of alcohol (CITE)

-To keep things managably short, here's a video I recommend on the subject: [https://www.youtube.com/watch?v=7dmi1bsrsLk](https://www.youtube.com/watch?v=7dmi1bsrsLk)
+To keep things managably short, here's a video I recommend on the subject: [https://www.youtube.com/watch?v=7dmi1bsrsLk](https://www.youtube.com/watch?v=7dmi1bsrsLk).
+That said, if you're looking for something more substantial I'd recommend the work by Rasmussen, Mestre, and Nedergaard (2022).

 ## Relationship to industry

-It's important to me that I prefane this section by emphasizing that I’m not here to tell you that you’re doing things the right or the wrong way.
+It's important to me that I preface this section by emphasizing that I’m not here to tell you that you’re doing things the right or the wrong way.
 Instead, I wanted to offer you some potentially relevant information that you might not have been aware of.
 That, and to tie things back to the beginning, explain what I meant when I stated I feel there is a valuable resource is being mistreated.

 Our brains are the only ones we’ve got, and in today’s high-tech, fast-paced society, it’s incredibly easy to treat it as a second class citizen; even blame it for not working the way we’d like it to.